If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I honor the diversity of your culture, your religious beliefs, your gender and/or your sexuality/sexual orientation.

 I see problem patterns, not problem people.
-I help couples shift those patterns, while respecting who they are and how they live their lives.
+I work with couples to help them understand and shift those patterns, while respecting who they are and how they live their lives.
 I work best with clients who want a therapist who is direct, transparent, funny, flexible, moves quickly and is not afraid to tell them the truth.

 I have experience